Naum Bozda

-Naum Bozda (6 February 1784 - 25 May 1853) was a Serbian merchant and philanthropist.
+Naum Bozda (6 February 1784 – 25 May 1853) was a Serbian merchant and philanthropist.

 Biography

 Father Mihailo and mother Aleksandra, originally from Macedonia, lived in the rich Orthodox church community of Balassagyarmat in Hungary.
 By origin, Bozdini were Cincars.
 Nahum had two brothers (John and George) and three sisters (Mary, Martha, and Anna).

 Trader

 Having enriched himself with the salt trade, as a wholesaler from Balashajarmat, Bozda became a benefactor of the newly established People's School Fund in 1815 with a contribution of 100 forints, together with his brother Jovan, who contributed 500 forints.

-He moved to Pest in 1818 and became a tenant of the pontoon bridge on the Danube until a chain bridge was built between Budaand Pest.
+He moved to Pest in 1818 and became a tenant of the pontoon bridge on the Danube until a chain bridge was built between Buda and Pest.
 He bought a house across the street from Tekelijanum and became a wealthy wholesaler.
 Thanks to business connections with the famous banking house of Baron Sina from Vienna, he almost doubled his fortune.
 He was an elected citizen of Pest and a member of the Directorate for the construction of a chain bridge.